Konami Hyper Soccer: Gameplay

 As the controller of a NES game console has only two buttons, the gameplay is understandably simple, on the ball, one button for pass and slide tackle, that can be also used for volley, and one for lob and for headers while off the ball.

 The game allows two players, either against each other or both against the computer in either a single match or a tournament.
 There are twenty-four playable international teams, Germany, the Netherlands, Italy, Argentina, France, Spain, England, Brazil, Poland, Uruguay, Hungary, USSR (now defunct), Sweden, Czechoslovakia (now defunct), Cameroon, Ireland, Japan, Korea (corresponds to South Korea rather than North Korea), United States, Mexico, Australia, Scotland, Colombia Belgium, Portugal, and Yugoslavia (now defunct).
 Before the game, the player can choose the formation of their team as well as number of overall attributes, including offense and defense, as well as luck.
 Unlike other similar games at the time, Hyper Soccer featured more advanced moves such as bicycle kicks, flying headers and volleys.
-The game features a scrolling view of the pitch and 2-Dimensional sprites for the players, one of two background music tracks can be chosen to play during the match.
+The game features a scrolling view of the pitch and 2-dimensional sprites for the players, one of two background music tracks can be chosen to play during the match.

 Unusual for a sports game, there is no on-screen display of the game's score or the time remaining.

-Release and reception
+Release

 Konami Hyper Soccer was only released in Europe and Australia, being Konami's first soccer game on a Nintendo platform.
 It was also planned for release in North America, but was cancelled for unknown reasons.
-The title garnered mixed reception from critics at release.